nesaorg/Equivariant-Encryption-for-AI/CONTEST.md

 4. **Submission Rules:**
    * Only one submission per day is accepted.
-   * No additional submissions for that day will be evaluated, so choose carefully.
+   * No additional submissions for that day will be accepted, so choose carefully.
-   * For help with tokenizers as well as example submission format see this notebook [here](https://github.com/nesaorg/Equivariant-Encryption-for-AI/blob/main/tokenizer_example.ipynb).

 ### Grand Prize:
 Decode all provided tokens for a given day without any errors, and you win the grand prize.
 The competition ends once someone achieves this and provides reproducible code.
 Only one participant can claim the grand prize.